It Takes a Nation of Millions to Hold Us Back: Legacy and influence

 It Takes a Nation of Millions to Hold Us Back has been cited by critics and publications as one of the greatest and most influential recordings of all time.
 Upon the album's remastered reissue in 1995, Q hailed it "the greatest rap album of all time, a landmark and classic".
 Melody Maker called the album "bloody essential", commenting, "I hadn't believed it could get harder [than Yo!
 Bum Rush the Show].
 Or better."
 NME dubbed it "the greatest hip-hop album ever" at the time, stating "this wasn't merely a sonic triumph.
 This was also where Chuck wrote a fistful of lyrics that promoted him to the position of foremost commentator/documentor of life in the underbelly of the USA".

 Readers of Hip Hop Connection voted it the best album of all-time, prompting the magazine to comment, "Even 'Rebel Without a Pause', a definite contender for best rap single ever released, failed to put the other 12 [sic] tracks to shame, such was the high standard throughout."
 HHC readers again voted it the best of all-time in 2000, as did Flavor Flav in his accompanying top ten.
 "This is really hard," he said, "because I'm in love with every piece of work that's ever been recorded.
 I would never say someone else's project is better than anyone else's."

 Mojo stated upon the album's 2000 European reissue, "Responsible for the angriest polemic since The Last Poets....[they] revolutionized the music, using up to 80 backing tracks in the sonic assault....to these ears PE sound like the greatest rock'n'roll band in history".
 In 2003, Rolling Stone ranked the album number 48 on its list of the 500 Greatest Albums of All Time, making it the highest-ranked of the 27 hip hop albums included on the list, maintaining the rating in a 2012 revised list.
 Time magazine hailed it as one of the 100 greatest albums of all time in 2006.
 Kurt Cobain, the lead guitarist and singer of rock band Nirvana, listed the album as one of his top 50 favorite albums in his Journals.
 In 2006, Q placed the album at number seven on its list of "40 Best Albums of the '80s".
-As of July 2014, It Takes a Nation of Millions is ranked as the top album of 1988 and the eighteenth greatest album of all time at Acclaimed Music.
 In 2012, Slant Magazine listed the album at #3 on its list of "Best Albums of the 1980s" behind Michael Jackson's Thriller and Prince and the Revolution's Purple Rain.
 The album ranks Number 2 on the list of best records of the 20th century of German music magazine Spex.